-All full-time, salaried permanent employees of the Authority are automatically covered by the Virginia's Region 2000 Local Government Council Retirement Plan, a cost-sharing multiple employer plan.
-The plan cost, assets and liability are shared with other participating organizations and operated by Virginia's Region 2000 Local Government Council.
-This plan is administered by the Virginia Retirement System (the System) along with plans for other employer groups in the Commonwealth of Virginia.
+All full-time, salaried permanent employees of the Authority are automatically covered by VRS Retirement Plan upon employment, through the Virginia's Region 2000 Local Government Council.
+This is an agent multiple-employer plan administered by the Virginia Retirement System (the System) along with plans for other employer groups in the Commonwealth of Virginia.
+However, several entities participate in the VRS plan through Virginia's Region 2000 Local Government Council and the participating entities report their proportionate information on the basis of a cost-sharing plan.
+Members earn one month of service credit for each month they are employer pay contributions to VRS.
 Members earn one month of service credit for each month they are employed and for which they and their employer pay contributions to VRS.
 Members are eligible to purchase prior service, based on specific criteria as defined in the Code of Virginia, as amended.
 Eligible prior service that may be purchased includes prior public service, active military service, certain periods of leave, and previously refunded service.

-Notes to Financial Statements As of June 30, 2015 and 2014 (Continued)
+Notes to Financial Statements As of June 30, 2016 and 2015 (Continued)